The Gulf (play): Production history

+The Gulf had its world premiere at September 2016 at the Signature Theatre in Arlington, VA.
+The play had subsequent productions in Australia in August 2017 and in London in April 2018, where it featured Louisa Lytton and Anna Acton.

 Synopsis

 The divide between Kendra and Betty mimics the very world that devours them: a vast and polarizing abyss.
 On a quiet summer evening, somewhere down in the Alabama Delta, Kendra and Betty troll the flats looking for red fish.
 After Betty begins diagnosing Kendra’s dead-end life with career picks from What Color is Your Parachute, their routine fishing excursion takes a violent turn.